Marcus family papers

-Contains documents, correspondence, and photographs illustrating Erich and Thea Marcus and their children, Harry and Lilo, originally from Prenzlau, Germany.
+The Marcus family papers include correspondence, a family tree, and photographs relating to Erich and Thea Marcus and their children, Harry and Lilo, originally from Prenzlau, Germany.
 The family fled to Cuba before immigrating to the United States circa 1941.
+Correspondence largely includes personal correspondence to Erich from friends and family, including Susie and Lotte, as well as letters from organizations including the Congress Refugee House and New York Associate for Jewish Children.
+Also included is a family tree and photographs of Erich, Thea, and their family.

 - Credit Line